Ranks 50th out of 51

 Okay, we agree on one thing.
 This U.S company called AnchorFree, Inc is a heavyweight.
 They dominate some of the most searched keywords in the space.
 Just like a gorilla, an alpha in terms of being big and public.
 The primitive website is as minimal as it can get, and absolutely, it’s “as simple as touch”.
 It took 6 clicks and 2 minutes to set it up.
 This is something every software company could learn from …

 And this is what it’s set different compared to its ancestor.
 After downloading HotSpotShield, it starts the most annoying trial agreement that subscription services love to use.
 Instead of letting the user get a sense of software environment, it has built a Berlin wall between the user and free trial.
-I don’t have anything against entering credit cards details, but hey, let’s get to know each other before getting too personal, okay?
+I don’t have anything against entering credit card details, but hey, let’s get to know each other before getting too personal, okay?

 ☒ Only 17 Locations For Premium Users